 The Importance of French In the Workplace

-Fortunately, the Department of Education is just beginning to recognize the problems arising from British students’ lack of language skills, and £350,000 is being put towards improving language curriculums in schools in 2015.
+Fortunately, the Department of Education recognizes the problems arising from British students’ lack of language skills and has invested heavily in improving language curriculums in schools during the past decade.
 However, it is yet unseen how far back this has already set the UK in terms of global relations.
-Take advantage of the modern world’s high demand for bilingual employees by learning a second language – send us an inquiry to begin, or look through our various language courses.